Pulsar package API¶

 progress_callback – Optional

 (stage: str, fraction: float) -> None.
 Same semantics as in fit().
-Stages are prefixed with dataset index (e.g. “Dataset 1/3: pca”).store_ball_maps – If True, retain fitted BallMapper objects on self.
+Stages are prefixed with dataset index (e.g. “Dataset 1/3: projection”).store_ball_maps – If True, retain fitted BallMapper objects on self.
 Defaults to False to lower memory; when False, BallMappers are freed after their Laplacian contributions are accumulated.

 Returns self for method chaining.